 Following requests for involvement, a ‘Communications Workgroup’ has been setup encompassing carers, local group representatives, Trust members and a Communications Manager to help guide the process.
 The group will look at all aspects of the communications processes which will prove to be beneficial for all carers and service users going forward.
 Work is already underway to develop the website and online resources and all feedback and ideas from the Involvement Workshops are welcome.

 To provide feedback or ideas in this process send your thoughts by email to: email@example.com

 New PPI Facilitator for Adult Learning Disability Services Roles

 There have been two new PPI Facilitators for Adult Learning Disability Services within the Western Trust – view the videos below for a short introduction to their roles.

 Deirdre Kelly – Northern Sector – email@example.com

 Pathfinder - Carers Group - Get Involved

 Western Trust Chief Executive, Dr Anne Kilgallen, said: “We see Pathfinder as creating a whole new conversation about Health and Social Care in Fermanagh and West Tyrone.
 It means taking a detailed honest look at what we’re doing and whether we can do it better.”

 View the Pathfinder Carers Group Document for an insight into the work being completed by Pathfinder in the Fermanagh and West Tyrone Area and the opportunity to join the Pathfinder Carers working group.

-- Summary Report of Locality Engagement Meetings
+- Reports of Local Engagement Meetings